AkiKurisu/AkiGOAP/Example/Example.md

 # AkiGOAP Example

 1. ``Example1 FSM Like.unity`` provides an AI example similar to FSM (Finite State Machine).
 The state is converted into different goals in GOAP.
-We switch the currently running goal by switching the World State, that is, switch between different goals. status
+When the World State changes, the Planner will switch the currently running Goal, that is, switch between different states.
 2. ``Example2 GOAP Like.unity`` provides a more GOAP-like AI example.
-When the Goal remains unchanged, the path planning of the Plan changes due to changes in the WorldState
+When the Goal remains unchanged, the path planning of the Plan changes due to changes in the WorldState.

 ## Eample1 Description